lmammino/loige.co/astro/src/content/posts/2014-04-11_introducing-orm-cheatsheet/index.md

   - php
   - doctrine
   - orm
+description: ORM Cheatsheet is a useful website that serves as a quick reference guide for developers struggling to remember how to use common PHP ORM libraries like Doctrine 2 and Propel.
+It provides examples for annotations, relationships, and configuration.
 ---

 This week I received an interesting email from Martin Stradej, the developer of [ORM Designer](http://www.orm-designer.com), a tool to design ORM relationships with a simple but powerful graphic user interface.